TritonDataCenter/manta/docs/operator-guide.md

 3. When an instance starts up (e.g., a "moray" zone), an SMF service called the *registrar* connects to the ZooKeeper cluster (using the IP addresses configured with the zone) and publishes its own IP to ZooKeeper.
-A moray zone for shard 1 in region "us-east" publishes its own IP under "1.moray.us-east.joyent.us".
+A moray zone for shard 1 in region "us-central" publishes its own IP under "1.moray.us-central.mnx.io".
-4. When a client wants to contact the shard 1 moray, it makes a DNS request for 1.moray.us-east.joyent.us using the DNS servers in the ZooKeeper cluster.
+4. When a client wants to contact the shard 1 moray, it makes a DNS request for 1.moray.us-central.mnx.io using the DNS servers in the ZooKeeper cluster.
-   Those DNS servers returns *all* IPs that have been published for 1.moray.us-east.joyent.us.
+   Those DNS servers returns *all* IPs that have been published for 1.moray.us-central.mnx.io.
 5. If the registrar in the 1.moray zone dies, the corresponding entry in the ZooKeeper data store is automatically removed, causing that zone to fall out of DNS.
 Due to DNS TTLs of 60s, it may take up to a minute for clients to